AdobeDocs/experience-manager-cloud-service.en/help/commerce-cloud/integrating/aep.md

 ### Initialize Peregrine and CIF core components

-To initialize the React based Peregrine and CIF core components create the required configuration and JavaScript files.
+To initialize the React-based Peregrine and CIF core components, create the required configuration and JavaScript files.

 -   Navigate to `ui.frontend` module, and create a folder `src/main/webpack/components/commerce/App`